catuhana/zsh-mommy/README.md

 To customise the plugin, you can edit variables the plugin uses after the plugin is loaded.

-For example, to apppend or change new pronouns or affectionate terms, you can add:
+For example, to append or change new pronouns or affectionate terms, you can add:

 ```sh
 ZSH_MOMMY_AFFECTIONATE_TERM+=(cat cutie)